Preference falsification: Ideological influence

 One can privately despise a regime without loss of belief in the principles it stands for.
 By and large, people who came to disdain communist regimes continued, for decades, to believe in its viability.
 Most attributed its shortcomings to corrupt leaders, remaining sympathetic to communism itself.

 Kuran attributes communism’s ideological influence partly to preference falsification on the part of people who felt victimized by it.
-In concealing their grievances top avoid being punished as an “enemy of the people,” victims had to refrain from communicating their observations about communism’s failures; they also had to pay lip service to Marxist principles.
+In concealing their grievances to avoid being punished as an “enemy of the people,” victims had to refrain from communicating their observations about communism’s failures; they also had to pay lip service to Marxist principles.
 Their knowledge falsification distorted public discourse enormously, sowing confusion about the shortcomings of communism.
 Not even outspoken dissidents came out unscathed.
 Until Mikhail Gorbachev’s reforms of the 1980s broke longstanding taboos, most East European dissidents remained committed to some form of socialism.

 Well before the fall of communism, during the heyday of Soviet power and apparent invincibility, the dissident Alexander Solzhenitsyn pointed to this phenomenon of intellectual enfeeblement.
 He said that the Soviet people had become “mental cripples.”

 The large dissident literature of the communist world provides evidence.
 Not even courageous social thinkers escaped the damage of intellectual impoverishment.
 Certain unusually gifted scholars and statesmen recognized that something essential was wrong.
 From the Khrushchev era (1953–64) onwards, they spearheaded reforms such as Hungarian market socialism and the Yugoslav labor-managed enterprise.
 But the architects of these reforms failed to recognize the fatal flaws of the system they tried to salvage.
 Well into the 1980s, most reformers continued to regard central planning as indispensable.
 They criticized black markets but rarely understood that communism made black markets inevitable.
 Likewise, the instigators of Hungary’s crushed revolution of 1956 and the Prague Spring of 1968 were all wedded to “scientific socialism” as a doctrine of emancipation and shared prosperity.

 The Hungarian economist János Kornai struggled in the 1960s to the 1980s to reform the Hungarian economy.
 His history of reform communism characterizes the reformers of the 1950s and 1960s (including himself) as naive.
 It was ridiculous, he wrote in 1986, to think that the Soviet command system could be reformed in such a way to ensure efficiency, growth, and equality all at once.

 Diverse reformers helped expose communism’s unviability.
 But the biases of socialist public discourse handicapped even them.
 Their own thinking was warped by the distortions of communist public discourse.